-A. You may designate beneficiaries to receive your IRA assets after your death.
+A. Any beneficiaries you designate will receive your IRA assets after your death.
 Any tax-deferred money in your Traditional IRA at the time of your death will be taxed as it is distributed to your beneficiaries.

 All beneficiaries may take a lump-sum payment.
 They may also be able to take payments over a certain number of years.
-In addition, a spouse beneficiary may treat your Traditional IRA as his or her own
+In addition, a spouse beneficiary may treat your Traditional IRA as his or her own.